 All birds need to be weighed one by one.
 Select birds from different areas in the front, middle and back part of the house.
 In case of family cages, select cafes from different tiers and also from the front, middle and back part of the house.
-All the birds of the selected cage need to be weighed and weigh the same cages every week and very week, weigh the same cages.
+All the birds of the selected cage need to be weighed and weigh the same cages every week.